Skip to content

 Tabby vs. Russian Blue

 Occasionally, a Russian Blue may have what is known as a “ghost stripe.”
 This is a faint marking that tabby cats are famous for.
-Typically, kittens grow out of these, but it can make it all the more difficult to distinguish the two.
+Typically, kittens grow out of these, but distinguishing the two can be difficult.

 Unfortunately, there isn’t an easy way to determine if your cat is a tabby or a Russian Blue.
-The most accurate way would be to check out their DNA, but this is still difficult.
+The most accurate way would be to check out their DNA, which is still difficult.

-Unless your cat mates with another Russian Blue and produces similarly colored kittens or you have papers to prove it, it’s hard to say with certainty whether it’s a Russian Blue or a tabby cat.
+Unless your cat mates with another Russian Blue and produces similarly colored kittens, or you have papers to prove it, it’s hard to say whether it’s a Russian Blue or a tabby cat.

 Otherwise, you can use the process of elimination.
-If your cat doesn’t have a dense, short coat that is uniformly gray with silver tips and bright green eyes, it’s definitely not a Russian Blue.
+If your cat doesn’t have a dense, short, uniformly gray coat with silver tips and bright green eyes, it’s not a Russian Blue.

 You can expect your cat to grow between 15-18 inches (38-46 centimeters) long (tail not included) and weigh between 7-15 pounds (3-7 kilograms).